matteokeole/minecraftjsgui/README.md

 The documentation uses the [JSDoc](https://jsdoc.app) syntax.

-## Testing

-There is a [test](https://github.com/matteokeole/minecraftjsgui/tree/test) branch for speed and performance benchmarks.

 ## Math API

 The project uses an internal [general-purpose math API](https://github.com/matteokeole/minecraftjsgui/tree/master/src/math) which features 2D/3D vector manipulation, 3x3/4x4 matrix manipulation and some utilities for clamping and intersection checking.